10 Tips for Co-Parenting with a Narcissist

 Posted Jan 11, 2016

-After posting Part 1, Part 2, and Part 3 on signs you are in a relationship with a narcissist and what to do about it, I received emails and comments asking what to do when you have children with a narcissist.
+After posting Part 1, Part 2, and Part 3 of my series on signs that you are in a relationship with a narcissist and what to do about it, I received emails and comments asking what to do when you have children with a narcissist.
+I devoted a chapter of my book, Gaslighting: Recognize Manipulative and Emotionally Abusive People — and Break Free, to the topic of coparenting with a narcissist or gaslighter.
+Here are some highlights:

 While walking away from a narcissist is difficult enough, it is even more of a challenge when you are forever linked to the narcissist via your children with him or her.

 If you have children with a narcissist, be prepared for what is known as a high-conflict parenting situation.
-These are custody cases where a parent, or parents, are antagonistic.
+These are custody cases in which a parent, or parents, are antagonistic.
 For the narcissist, getting you riled up is a way they can get attention and continue their hold on you.

 In many of the co-parenting tips below, it is recommended that you seek the assistance of an attorney.
-If you cannot afford an attorney, the American Bar Association has information on your state's pro bono children's rights programs. you can find attorneys that will work with you at no cost at www.probono.net.
+If you cannot afford an attorney, the American Bar Association has information on your state's pro bono children's rights programs.
+You can find attorneys who will work with you for no fee at probono.net.

-I do custody evaluations and have also worked with families with high-conflict custody issues.
+I do custody evaluations and have worked with families with high-conflict custody issues.
 I also have training in parent coordination.
-Here's what I've learned works for people who are co-parenting with a narcissist.
+Here's what I've learned works for people who are co-parenting with a narcissist:

 1. Set boundaries about communication.